wonsunahn/CS1632_Spring2024/study_guides/midterm_1_practice/README.md

 mvn archetype:generate -DgroupId=edu.pitt.cs -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false
 ```

 The above will create a generic project with JUnit testing.
-If you want to create a project for both JUnit and Cucumber testing, you can use the following:
+If you want to create a project for both JUnit and Cucumber testing, you can use the cucumber-archetype artifact to create your project:

 ```
 mvn archetype:generate -DgroupId=edu.pitt.cs -DartifactId=my-app -DarchetypeGroupId=io.cucumber -DarchetypeArtifactId=cucumber-archetype -DarchetypeVersion=6.7.0 -DinteractiveMode=false